|Ordered||5 Jun 1941|

 |Successes||No ships sunk or damaged|

-Sunk after 12 Feb, 1945 in the Gulf of Finland, position unknown, by a USSR mine.
+Sunk after 12 February 1945 in the Gulf of Finland south of Hanko, in approx. position 59.30N, 23.00E, by a mine in the barrage Vantaa 3 laid by the Finnish minelayers Louhi and Routsinsalmi on 12 January 1945.
 57 dead (all hands lost).

 Information on Finnish mine laying operations (external site)

 5 Oct 1944

 The boat claimed two Soviet planes (an Il-2 and a Pe-2) shot down near Ösel island in the Baltic.
 The U-boat was acting as a convoy flak escort.